emanuele-f/PCAPdroid/faq.md

 Currently no. Doing TLS decryption right takes a lot of effort and I don't known any open source libraries to integrate in PCAPdroid.
 This is why I decided to modify mitmproxy rather than implementing the decryption directly into PCAPdroid.
 If you are a developer and want to implement this feature, your contribution is welcome!
 <br/><br/>

+**Why I see connections originating from the IP 10.215.173.1?**

+`10.215.173.1` is the IP address of the virtual interface created by PCAPdroid.
+As PCAPdroid acts like a proxy, all the connections have this source address.
+<br/><br/>

 **Why is PCAPdroid asking me to create a VPN?
 Will it steal my data?**

-PCAPdroid uses the android [VpnService](https://developer.android.com/reference/android/net/VpnService) to be able to capture the packets without root.
-PCAPdroid processes the traffic locally so your data is in your hands.
-<br/><br/>

-**Does PCAPdroid expose me to data leakage?**

-You should only run PCAPdroid on a trusted local network as PCAPdroid does not encrypt your traffic.
-When using the HTTP server mode, any device in your local network can connect to PCAPdroid to download the PCAP of the traffic!
-PCAPdroid can also be configured to send your traffic over the internet (by enabling the UDP Exporter mode and using a public IP address), however doing this is discouraged.
+In order to run without root, the app takes advantage of the Android [VpnService](https://developer.android.com/reference/android/net/VpnService) API to collect the packets on the device.
+They are not sent to an external VPN server.

 <br/><br/>

 **Can I constantly monitor my device traffic?**